Bulletin #2281, Know Your Soil: Lead in the Soil

 - Add organic material (composted kitchen vegetable waste, manure, leaves, grass clippings, peat, etc.) to your garden in the fall.

-- Add lime to soils that are too acid, using your soil test results as a guide to bring the pH up as close to the range of 6.5 to 7.0 as possible.
+- Add lime to soils that are too acid, using your soil test results as a guide to bring the pH close to the range of 6.5 to 7.0 as possible.
 Keeping pH in this optimum range will minimize your plants’ lead uptake.

 - Lay down mulch to prevent airborne lead from settling on soil.
 Discard old mulch rather than plowing it in.